GurjinderB/exchange-app/README.md

 ## Additional Features
 Future releases could include:
 * Including a date and time field in the transaction history so that users can track their transactions according to date and time too.
+* Add the ability to transfer cryptocurrency balance to other users, which are added to a friends list for example.